Ensemble Kalman Methods: A Mean Field Perspective: Inverse Problems: Continuous Time

-We now study the inverse problem using Kalman transport in continuous time.
-Upon taking the continuous time limit of \eqref{eq:ipKT} we formally obtain
+We now study the inverse problem using Kalman transport from Subsection \ref{sssec:kt_sdt}, taking the continuous time limit.
+We consider the specific state-observation model \eqref{eq:ipsdc}. and recall the discrete time model \eqref{eq:ipsd} which has continuous time limit \eqref{eq:ipsdc}, Taking the limit $\Delta t \to 0$ in \eqref{eq:ipKT}, the ensemble Kalman filter for \eqref{eq:ipsd}, we obtain the following evolution equations:

 Here $B \in \R^{d_w}$ is a unit Brownian motion and expectation is under the law of $u$ itself.
+As in the discrete time case, the evolution for the state $u$ promotes a solution which is compatible with the data, through an innovation term which is weighted by covariance information.

-The SDE \eqref{eq:ipKTc} may also be seen as a consequence of \eqref{eq:KSA_mf} applied to the specific case of state-observation model \eqref{eq:ipsd}.
-However, special care is required since the observations $z^\dagger$ in Section \ref{sec:CT} were assumed to have non vanishing quadratic variation while $dz^\dagger/dt = w$ in this section.
+\begin{remark} To obtain the resulting continuous time formulation we may also start from the continuous time state estimation methodology from Subsection \ref{ssec:GPFDc} and apply it to the specific state-observation model \eqref{eq:ipsdc}.
+The SDE (\ref{eq:ipKTc}) may then be seen as a consequence of \eqref{eq:KSA_mf} applied to this state-observation model.
+However, special care is required in deriving the equation this way since the observations $z^\dagger$ in Section \ref{sec:CT} were assumed to have non vanishing quadratic variation; in contrast in this section we have $\dd z^\dagger/\dd t = \wwd$, with $\wwd$ constant, and hence zero quadratic variation. $\blacksquare$ \end{remark}